 Prerequisites: 2.75 GPA; concurrent enrollment in HPEM 695 Program organization and administration in health and physical education.
 Legal foundations, personnel functions, budget and finance, facilities and equipment, public relations, and professional organizations discussed.
 HPEM 700/Comprehensive Examination Prerequisites: completion of all MAT courses; GPA of 3.0 Examination to demonstrate mastery of content knowledge during MAT experience.
 Primary emphasis on HPE teaching methodologies, classroom management, student learning, curriculum development, and problems and issues in HPE.
-NURS 501/Perspectives in Advanced Nursing Practice This course focuses on current and emerging issues affecting advanced nursing practice.
+NURS 501/Perspectives in Advanced Nursing Practice 3 cr This course focuses on current and emerging issues affecting advanced nursing practice.
 Examination of internal and external pressures affecting advanced nursing practice is included.
 A special emphasis is placed on the historical, political, legal, technological, ethical, and economic factors that impact advanced nursing practice.
 NURS 503/Pharmacology for Advanced Nursing Practice 3 cr.
-Prerequisite: NURS 504 This course examines concepts and principles related to pharmacology and the therapeutic use of drugs.
+Prerequisite: NURS 504 This course examines concepts and principles related to pharmacology and the therapeutic use of drugs in patient groups across the lifespan.
 Pharmacokinetics and pharmacodynamics are emphasized related to organ systems and disease processes.
-NURS 504/Advanced Human Pathophysiology This is an advanced course that concentrates on the pathogenesis of common conditions affecting children and adults as a basis for clinical management.
+NURS 504/Advanced Human Pathophysiology 3 cm This is an advanced course that concentrates on the pathogenesis of common conditions affecting children and adults as a basis for clinical management.
 Emphasis is placed on dysfunction of histologic and systemic regulatory mechanisms which lead to illness.
 The influence of pathogens, environmental factors, genetics, and human behavior on cellular and organ physiology is described.
 The human biopsychosocial manifestations of pathophysiologic processes are presented to enable learners to synthesize ideas regarding holistic health care.
 NURS 506/Theoretical Foundations for Advanced Nursing Practice and Research 3 cr.

 This course provides the graduate nursing student with an introduction to the theoretical foundations that support advanced nursing practice.
 Students engage in a critical analysis of selected theories that are used to support nursing education, practice, and research.
 The wide range of relevant theories that the student is exposed to in this course include those used in nursing as well as the natural, social, organizational, and biological sciences.
 Knowledge of both relevant theory and current research provide a firm foundation for advanced nursing practice.
-NURS 511/Introduction to the Clinical Nurse Leader Role This course provides the student with the opportunity to develop advanced competencies required for the implementation of the Clinical Nurse Leaders role within a health care agency.
-The focus of this course will be on the acquisition of advanced knowledge in key areas such as horizontal leadership, effective us of self, advocacy, conceptual analysis of the CNL role and lateral integration of care.
-This course requires 35 clinical hours and 1.25 credits.
-NURS 523/School Nursing Foundations 3 cr.

-This is a foundation course in the School Nurse Certification programs.
+NURS 511/Introduction to the Clinical Nurse Leader Role 1.25 cr.
+Co-requisite: NURS 501 This course provides the student with the opportunity to develop advanced competencies required for implementation of the clinical nurse leader direct care practice role within a healthcare agency.
+The focus will be on acquisition of advanced knowledge in key areas such as horizontal leadership, effective use of self, advocacy, conceptual analysis of the CNL role, and lateral integration of care.
+Practicum experiences will take place in one or more healthcare settings under the guidance of an expert clinical preceptor.
+Course includes 1 hour/week on campus plus 35 clinical practicum hours.
+NURS 523/School Nursing Foundations 3 cr This is a foundation course in the School Nurse Certification programs.
 It focuses on the theoretical, legal basis of the professional school nurse role.
 Responsibilities of the school nurse are defined in coordinating and implementing a school health program.
-Forces influencing the development and implementation of the school nurse role will be explored including the individual student, the family, and the community within the framework of state and federal laws regarding school health and education.
-NURS 524/Assessment and Management of School Age Children and Adolescents 3 cr.
+Forces influencing the development and implementation of the school nurse role will be explored including the individual student, the family, and the community within the framework of state and federal laws regarding school health and education NURS 524/Assessment and Management of School Age Children and Adolescents 3 cr.